 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 The Kunzangdrak monastery consists of 3 temples.
-Pema Lingpa constructed one Lhakhang where people gathered to receive his blessing (wang).
+The oldest and the main temple is Wangkhang Lhakhang built by Pema Lingpa to bestow his blessing to the people.
 It is called the Wangkhang Lhakhang.
-The cave where Pema Lingpa meditated is located in the middle of the main and oldest temple, Wangkhang.
 The Lhakhang has a copper-gilded self-speaking statue of Pema Lingpa called a ‘Nga Drama‘ or ‘Just Like Me‘ statue sculptured by himself, a golden footprint, and a stone throne.
-Near the cliff is a chorten that houses the remains of Pema Lingpa’s mother.
+Near the cliff, there is a chorten that houses the remains of Pema Lingpa’s mother.

-Chenrezig, the Buddha of Compassion, is the main statue of Wangkhang, sculpted by Pema Lingpa himself.
+Chenrezig is the main statue of Wangkhang, sculpted by Pema Lingpa himself.
 Three major statues, Amitabha on the left, Chuchezhey on the center, and Guru Nangsi Zilyon on the right, are also housed in the Wangkhang.
 All three statues were said to have been discovered and transported from Pema Lingpa’s Mani Gonpa, located southwest of Kunzangdra.
-Aside from these three statues, the temple also features a statue of the sixth Namkhai Nyingpo, one of Guru Rinpoche’s heart sons among the 25 disciples.
+Aside from these three statues, the temple also features a statue of the 6th Namkhai Nyingpo.

 Pema Lingpa’s son Thugse Dawa Gyeltsen also built a temple and meditated there.
-The temple is called Thuksey Dawai Drubkhang.
+This second temple is called Thuksey Dawai Drubkhang.
 He also constructed a Chorten near a wooden post imbued with the life energy of hundreds of Dakinis.
+The tree near the Chorten is believed as the walking stick of Thugse Dawa Gyeltshen.

-Khandro Lhakhang, the Temple of Dakinis was founded on the same site where Khandro Yeshey Tshogyal is said to have been mediated by Pema Lingpa’s consort.
-Hundreds of thousands of Khandroms (Dakinis) built the base, which was then guarded by guardian deities under the guidance of Drasung Rahula.
+Khandro Lhakhang, the Temple of Dakinis was founded on the same site where Khandro Yeshey Tshogyal is said to have been mediated.
+Pema Lingpa’s consort also meditated here.
+It is said that hundreds of thousands of Khandroms built the base, which was then guarded by guardian deities under the guidance of Drasung Rahula.
+There is also a Khandro Drupchhu.

 The Gangtey Tulku oversees the monastery, including a small monastic school.